 This isn’t some new Law and Order series, unfortunately.
 This is real life.

-Rising Premiums for Universal Life Insurance Draw Scrutiny – The New York Times (May 20, 2016)
+–The Wall Street Journal(March 20, 2016) Rising Premiums for Universal Life Insurance Draw Scrutiny

 Seniors – and their Advisors – Have Better Options

-Further, as I’ve discussed previously, life settlements are one of the most highly regulated financial services transactions in the US today.
+.)Sound too good to be true?
+Any client facing a multi-thousand dollar insurance rate hike may think so.
+But life settlements are very real, very valuable, and very safe.##TRENDING##Further, as I’ve discussed previously, life settlements are one of the most highly regulated financial services transactions in the US today.
 And, for the past four years, the only consumer complaints stemming from these transactions have been filed against insurance carriers who have attempted to stop the settlements from taking place.
-(For more on what makes Life Settlements one of the most secure senior financial services available today, see Myth Busters: Top 3 Reasons to Recommend Life Settlements.)
+(For more on what makes Life Settlements one of the most secure senior financial services available today, see Myth Busters: Top 3 Reasons to Recommend Life Settlements

 The secondary life insurance market can help you generate good news.